Kinematic Lie Algebras From Twistor Spaces: Color--kinematics duality algebraically

-More generally, the above argument extends to field theories whose linearized equations of motions are encoded in a differential $\sfd$ with a natural adjoint $\sfd^\dagger$.
+Apart from the CS theories already discussed, these ideas extend to field theories whose linearized equations of motions are encoded in a differential with a natural codifferential.
 This is the case for all theories whose solutions can be described in terms of flat connections on twistor spaces.
-In the following, we discuss two examples in detail; more generally, even in the absence of an action principle, we still have a $\BVbox$-algebra and, thus, a KLA for the numerators of the corresponding tree-level currents.
+In the following, we discuss two examples in detail.
+We stress that even in the absence of an action principle, we still have a $\BVbox$-algebra and, thus, a KLA for the numerators of the corresponding tree-level currents.